Info icon

 01 Sign in to the AWS Management Console.

-02 Navigate to Amazon EC2 console at https://console.aws.amazon.com/ec2/.
+02 Navigate to Amazon EC2 console available at https://console.aws.amazon.com/ec2/.

-03 In the navigation panel, under Instances, choose Instances.
+03 In the left navigation panel, under Instances, choose Instances.

 Using AWS CLI

-01 Run describe-instances command (OSX/Linux/UNIX) using custom query filters to list the IDs of the Amazon EC2 instances that are associated with security groups prefixed with "launch-wizard", available in the selected AWS cloud region:
+01 Run describe-instances command (OSX/Linux/UNIX) with custom query filters to list the IDs of the Amazon EC2 instances that are associated with security groups prefixed with "launch-wizard", available in the selected AWS cloud region:

 aws ec2 describe-instances